epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

- # P2: AlligatorsDontApologize24
+ # P3: AlligatorsDontApologize24

  ## Project title:
  ### The feedback loop of violence: How violent movies shape real-world violence

+ ### Link to our data story: https://jadetherras.github.io/ADAlligators_website/

  ## Abstract:
  Cruel fist fights, brutal killings, rough sexual assaults - movies sometimes show more explicit violence than we would like.
 But do they lead to an increase in real-world violence?
 Or, on the contrary, do they serve as a release that reduces it?
 This study analyzes 17077 movies from the CMU Dataset [^1], enriched with data from the Kaggle Movies Dataset [^2].
-Using this data in combination with the NIBRS dataset [^3] and the GVD dataset [^6], we examine the correlation between depicted violence in movies and real-world violence in the US.
-To purge the analysis from potential other factors that influence the real world violence, we will use an auto-regressive distributed lag model with time fixed effects.
-This will allow us to draw valid conclusions from the correlation analysis in order to answer our research questions.
+Using this data in combination with the NIBRS dataset [^3], we examine the correlation between depicted violence in movies and real-world violence in the US.
+To purge the analysis from potential other factors that influence the real world violence, we use an auto-regressive distributed lag (ARDL) model with time-fixed effects.
+Moreover, we introduce different approaches of data normalisation before applying it on the model.
+The study shows that based on the data used, there is no significant correlation between the prevalence of violent movies and real-world violence.

 ## Main part
 Even if very few would have believed it 20 years ago, wars and violent political conflicts are once again present.
 Moreover, everyday violence seems to be on the rise worldwide, as a study on the perception of violence in one's own neighborhood states [^4].
 This underlines the importance of violence as the overall subject of this study.
 Within our analyses we aim to provide answers on the following research questions:

 * Is there a significant (positive or negative) correlation between the prevalence of violent movies and reported violent crimes in the US?
+* Can we identify particularly violent time periods in the US?
 * Can we identify periods of abnormally many releases of violent movies?
 * Can we identify genres that are particularly violent?